newtheatre/history-project/_content/docs/editing.md

 ## Committees ##

-New committees are usually added by an [owner](https://github.com/orgs/newtheatre/people) at the start of each academic year.
-Committee files are stored in the committees folder.
+New committees are usually added by an [Project Editor](https://github.com/orgs/newtheatre/people) at the start of each academic year.
+Committee files are stored in the '_committees/' folder.
 We do get submissions from alumni with information regarding past committees and these can be added by anyone.
 For detailed information on how to format a committee file, see the [Committees](https://history.newtheatre.org.uk/docs/committee/) page.

 ## Person Lists ##